Crispy Orange Chicken

 • Add beaten eggs to another bowl.

-• Pour about 2 inches of canola oil into a deep frying pan and heat it over medium-high heat.
+• Pour about 2 inches of canola oil into a deep frying pan and heat it over medium-high heat until it reaches 325-350F.

-• Dip the chicken pieces into the beaten eggs.
+• In the meantime, dip the chicken pieces into the beaten eggs.

-• Add the chicken chunks to the cornstarch mixture and toss until well coated.
+• Add the chicken chunks to the cornstarch mixture and toss until they are well-coated.
 Work in batches.

 • Cook it in batches in the hot oil until golden and crispy.